sybrew/the-seo-framework/readme.txt

 			* They now account for German's extra capitalization width.
 		* **Canonical URL:**
 			* The automatic scheme determination now uses the "Site Address" scheme in "General Settings" to fall back on.
+				* With that, we also updated the settings' documentation.
 	* **Guidelines:**
 		* **Titles/Descriptions:**
 			* The character guidelines have been updated for these languages (_annotation: Language (language) @ adjusted/Roman_):